ChifuyuArabelio/ChifuyuArabelio/README.md

 ## About me
 ¡Hola! ¿Qué Tal?
-My name is Chifuyu Ara Belío, and I am a software developer with over 15 years of experience.
+My name is Chifuyu Ara Belío ( アラベリーオ千冬 ), and I am a software developer with over 15 years of experience.
 I'm also an avid mountain climber, which I find both challenging and rewarding.
 I started programming when I took a programming course in college, where I learned the C and Java languages.
 In 2004, I created a Windows Desktop Application using VC++ in Visual Studio .NET 2003 Academic Edition on my own.
 I have the longest experience with Objective-C, having been involved in app development since developers could first release apps on the iPhone.

 ### 🔭 I’m currently working as
 a full-stack engineer on a project that involves developing both mobile and web applications aimed at streamlining business processes.